asvid/asvid.github.io/about.md

 ---

 I'm Android developer at [Fibaro Home Inteligence][f], but I used to do web development too.
-I'm clean code fan interested in design patterns and dev-ops culture.
+I'm clean code fan interested in design patterns and dev-ops culture, I really like automating stuff.

-In my spare time, I play with [arduino][ard], or make my own Android apps.
+In my spare time, I try not to forget how to play guitar, read books (mostly about programming), watch really bad movies, or make my own Android apps - usually as sandboxes to check new libraries or approaches.
 I also like wasting time on computer games :)

-I want to use this space to write about technical problems I've experienced and how I solved (or avoided) them, usefull tools and tricks and... well anything else I want to write here.
+I want to use this space to write about technical problems I've experienced and how I solved (or avoided) them, useful tools and tricks and... well anything else I want to write here.

 ### Projects